-Financial support to third parties9
+Financial support to third parties

-Applicants may propose financial support to third parties.
+Applicants shall propose financial support to third parties.

-Applicants may propose financial support to third parties in order to help achieving the objectives of the action.
+Applicants shall propose financial support to third parties in order to help achieving the objectives of the action.

-The maximum amount of financial support per third party is EUR 60 000 except where achieving the objectives of the actions would otherwise be impossible or overly difficult, in which case this threshold can be exceeded.
+The maximum amount of financial support per third party is by default EUR 60 000 except where achieving the objectives of the actions would otherwise be impossible or overly difficult, in which case this threshold can be exceeded.
 A threshold below EUR 60 000 can be set if appropriate.